 Facebook now have offices in NZ, with account managers who mentor you to Facebook success.
 Mostly for people who spend a lot of money but aren’t official Facebook Partners yet.
-When I had a recent client with a great product, good pricing and a healthy budget to spend on ads who wasn’t getting the results, I was happy to have the help – I clearly didn’t know something and wanted the guidance.
-The person I dealt with was lovely, helpful, supportive, but when the ads stopped working after following his advice on tweaks I could make to my ad strategy, the phone calls dried up.
+When I had a recent client with a great product, a good price proposition and a healthy budget to spend on ads who wasn’t getting the results, I was happy to have the help – I wanted the guidance.
+The person I dealt with was lovely, helpful, supportive, but when the ads stopped working despite his advice on tweaks I could make to my ad strategy, the phone calls dried up.

-Click funnels are my main issue.
+Click funnels - a core strategy for Facebook advertising - are my main issue.
 They’re too common, and the delivery is generally speaking, incredibly naff.
 I am often surprised at the people I see who have ‘Liked’ a purported Facebook Expert’s free-webinar-sponsored-post.
 I think ‘That person is so talented.
 They don’t need that!’

 I sometimes view this Facebook Advertising Mystique in the same way we see IT People – jargon, coding, an almost foreign language that scares people into thinking they shouldn’t ask questions or understand, they should just trust the expert and accept their limitations when it comes to that stuff.

 I belong to a few business groups, mostly ones for female entrepeneurs, and I see them busting their ass and not paying themselves so they can spend money on Facebook Ads and for what?
 67,000 video views, 80 clicks and 2 Add To Carts?
 Maybe their ad wasn’t right, I am not saying it’s impossible to have success with your Facebook advertising.